 Most importantly, GA4’s new tracking system still coexists with UA’s old system, so you can run both in parallel during the transition.
 This lets you do the following:

-That’s why we recommend creating and implementing GA4 properties ASAP, so you’re not left scrambling at the last minute.
+That’s why we recommend migrating from universal analytics to GA4 asap, so you’re not left scrambling at the last minute.

 Don’t be surprised if you feel a little disoriented when you first log in to GA4.
 The interface looks nothing like UA, and that’s intentional.
 Google wanted to start from scratch with GA4 to build a platform that was easier to use and more intuitive.